 Lake Lure’s White Lady & Other Ghosts

 The beautiful Flowering Bridge is a popular spot for visitors to the area and full-time residents alike, but very few know that it used to be referred to as Clementine’s Bridge.
-Said by some to be haunted by Clementine, the beautiful young woman was water skiing in the 1960’s, lost her balance, and was hurled into the bridge, where her spirit is said to still linger.
+Some claim it is haunted by Clementine, the beautiful young woman who was water skiing in the 1960s, lost her balance, and was hurled into the bridge, where her spirit is said to still linger.

 Located near downtown Asheville in the historic Montford neighborhood, this historic cemetery was established in 1885 and contains the graves of more than 13,000 people.
 Somber and scenic, this ancient spot is famous for being the final resting place of many notable residents of Asheville, including famous authors like William Sidney Porter (aka O. Henry) and Thomas Wolfe.
 At Wolfe’s grave, many visitors leave a pen in the flower urn, and at O. Henry’s grave, many visitors pay homage to his most famous work, “The Gift of the Magi" by leaving pennies on his grave in recognition of the opening line which reads: "One dollar and eighty-seven cents.
 That was all.
 And sixty cents of it was in pennies.
 Pennies saved one and two at a time by bulldozing the grocer and the vegetable man and the butcher until one’s cheeks burned with the silent imputation of parsimony that such close dealing implied."

 Although some are more well-known than others, all of the grave sites here have a story, with the oldest known grave site dating back to December 1885.
 Quite a few of the graves are so old that the inscriptions are barely visible, and there are several unmarked graves.
 Hundreds of veterans are also buried in this cemetery, including a few Confederate generals.